ddadaal/next-typed-api-routes/README.md

 - All schemas and used models must have globally unique name
 - Return a `{ [statusCode]: payload }` object in a route to take advantages of response body type check and faster JSON serialization
+- To ensure that client bundle doesn't include unnecessary packages (e.g. `ajv`, `fast-json-stringify`, which are only used in server side),
+    - import packages only from `@ddadaal/next-typed-api-routes/lib/client` in client files,
+    - import types with `import type` clause

 # Thanks